 B.M.
 FIU, M.M.
 University of Miami

 Born in Caracas, Venezuela, trombonist, bass trombonist, and music educator Jose Leonardo Leon began playing trombone at the “Simon Bolivar” Youth Symphony Orchestras of Venezuela “El Sistema” with professors Antoine Duhamel, Jose Zerpa, Luis Collins, and Jose Pardal.
 Through winning a position in to the fellowship program sponsored by the Carlos & Alegria Beracasa Foundation, Jose Leonardo Leon participated as a bass trombone student in the two years Itinerant Conservatory program where he received formal education from renowned soloists Michel Becquet (France) and Domingo Pagliuca (Venezuela).
 Once in the U.S., Jose received his Bachelor Degree from the studio of Empire Brass latest trombonist Mark Hetzler at Florida International University and his Master Degree in Performance from the studio of Tim Conner at the University of Miami Frost School of Music.
 During the 2001-04 seasons Jose was the bass trombone substitute with the New World Symphony Orchestra under the baton of maestro Michael Tilson Thomas.
 Jose’s other educational experiences include the Northwestern University 2007-2008 Seminars with Chicago Symphony bass trombonist Charles Vernon, and summer private lesson sessions and intensive training with professors Hal Janks and John Marcellus.
-Starting the fall of 2015, Jose Leonardo Leon has accepted the position of Graduate Teaching Assistant pursuing his Doctoral Music of Arts degree in Performance and Brass Pedagogy at the University of Colorado-Boulder College of Music in the studio of Dr. William Stanley.
+Recently, Jose Leonardo Leon has earned the Doctor of Musical of Arts degree in Trombone Performance and Pedagogy at the University of Colorado-Boulder College of Music in the studio of Dr. William Stanley.

 PERFORMANCE EXPERIENCE (CLASSICAL)